Arokia-Bhavya/AwsSA/README.md

 - IAM Security Tools
 - IAM credential report (account) audit user credentials status in account
 - IAM Access Advisor report (user level) audit services accessed by user
+## IAM Advanced
+- AWS Organization helps to manage many accounts
+- consolidated payment method,shared reserved instances & shared savings plan,cross account role
+- Organization Unit can have management account,dev member account & QA member account
+- Service control policies are IAM policies applied to OU or accounts to restrict users and roles
+- SCP has blocklist and allowlist.child account OU scp inherits from root account OU scp
+- aws:SourceIP restrcits client IP from making API calls
+- aws:Requestedregion restrict the region the API calls are making to client
+- aws:ec2Resource Tag resource based on tags
+- aws:multiFactorAuthPresent boolean to check
+- aws s3 policies list bucket will have bucket level permission
+- get,put will have object level permissions
+- resource policies can have principalOrgId
+- accountA accessing S3 bucket in account B in 2 ways cross account role and bucket policy
+- resource based policies are preferred since assigning role gives away all permissions
+- For an eventbridge rule to execute for lambda,S3,SNS,SQS resourced based policies s required whereas for kinesis IAM role s required
+- IAM permission boundaries are for roles and users(not groups)
+- Explixit Deny takes precedence
+- SCP->resource based->Identity based->IAM permission boundary->session policy(STS)
+- AWS identity centre is AWS SSO.one login to multiple AWS
+- users can be IAM identity centre built in identity or 3rd party active directory like OKTA,OneLogin
+- In management account,create roles in IAM identity centre and it can be associated with OU
+- Fine grained permissions and assignments provided by IAM identity centre
+- AWS directory services has 3 flavours like simple AD,AD Connector uses proxy and AWS Managed Microsoft AD establish trust connections with on-prem AD
+- AWS control tower is to setup and govern a secure and multi account AWS environment
+- Guardrails are of 2 types namely preventive guardrail using SCPs,detective guardrail using AWS Config

 ## EC2
 - OS,Instace Size & config,Storage,Security Group,Bootstrap